Monday, October 29, 2018

 suffering from the worry

-of being too Gemini (a gleefully
+of being too Gemini

-strive for good, to comprehend
+for good, trying to comprehend

 what that might mean and why it